Finding an online platform to help you sell online is a bit like choosing washing powder at the supermarket.

 So why use an online selling platform in this context?

 Well, firstly because they equip you with the tools you need to sell online.
-An ecommerce app built with an online selling platform, for example, would include inventory and order management as standard, as well as log-in pages, payment screens, baskets and more.
+An ecommerce app built with an online selling platform, for example, would include inventory management and order management as standard, as well as log-in pages, payment screens, baskets and more.

 As a result, you can start making money as fast as possible, without building every functionality from the ground up.

-And secondly, because many online marketplaces can take care of everything - from listing, to marketing, to delivery—vendors don’t need to shed blood, sweat and tears to get up and running.
+And secondly, because many online marketplaces can take care of everything—from listing to marketing to delivery—vendors don’t need to shed blood, sweat and tears to get up and running.

-Ultimately, whatever type you choose, the online selling platform is tailored to the 21st century consumer.
+Ultimately, whatever type you choose, the online selling platform is tailored to the 21st-century consumer.
 And without one, you could be left behind.

 Below, you can review every type of online selling platform and decide which is best for you 👇